What is Leaky Gut?

 - Spend time outdoors

 Toxins can have a devastating effect on our immune system and can also cause leaky gut, chemicals like medication, pesticides and chlorine are three of the ones most likely to cause problems.

-Avoid the risk of toxins by
+Avoid the risk of ingesting external toxins by

-- Try natural remedies over chemical medication
+- Try natural remedies over prescription medication

 - Introduce natural herbs